-The KEs were told to sketch each situation, breaking it down into glyphs just far enough to explain the principle(s) that they thought were operating in the situation.
-While drawing, they used sKEA's visual/conceptual relationships interface to fill in their intended relationships, selecting from the candidates offered.
+We conducted an experiment to see how well this model performs.
+We selected 13 problems from the BMC, focusing on problems involving net force, revolution rate, stability, and smoothness of ride.
+We developed a list of 18 example situations, 15 of which were intended to be good analogs for specific test questions.
+These examples were described via a single sentence of text.
+We recruited three graduate students, with varying degrees of familiarity with sKEA, to serve as knowledge enterers (KEs), drawing each of the situations on the list.
+They were told to sketch each situation, breaking it down into glyphs just far enough to explain the principle(s) that they thought were operating in While drawing, they used sKEA's the situation. visual/conceptual relationships interface to fill in their intended relationships, selecting from the candidates offered.
 KEs were also given a list of non-QM conceptual parameters that were relevant in this subset of the test (smoothness of ride, revolution rate, and stability), and asked to add these to the sketch when appropriate, along with their causal model and how they are constrained by any visual quantities.
 The visual quantities were defined via annotations, and the other aspects of the causal model were entered via a concept map interface linked to sKEA.
-After they considered their sketch complete, they ran the QM system to derive model fragment If they were not satisfied with the model instances. fragments found, they were encouraged to modify their sketch (typically by adding structural abstraction information, through sKEA's standard conceptual labeling mechanism, or a visual/conceptual relationship) until they were.
+After they considered their sketch complete, the QM system was run to derive model fragment instances.
+If they were not satisfied with the model fragments found, they were encouraged to modify their sketch (typically by adding structural abstraction information, through sKEA's standard conceptual labeling mechanism, or a visual/conceptual relationship) until they were.
 For example, in a sketch depicting two meshed gears and one of the gears is rotating (as indicated by an annotation), then there is something wrong if there is no mention of torque transfer in the active model fragment list.
 Once finished, each example sketch was stored in a case library for that particular KE.